smartkms/KM-KnowledgeManager/README.md

   *rqworker    | [Bouncer] Done processing: 'id'*

   You can add your own JSON files that folow the same format and   name (exampleX.json), currently there are only 3 provided from   the Collector.

+## Usage
+### Database package
+The only methods for external use from database package are those defined and documented in db_service.
+All the other are for **internal use** only.